288pp,

 For those whose priority is practice rather than scholarship, this book therefore

-provides a useful foundation on which to build ones sadhana, a handbook
+provides a useful foundation on which to build one’s sadhana, a handbook

 for the journey.